Sereg20/Task_Center/IAS_config/1 Trust Config/README.md

 ## Details

-With this step you will set up trust configuration between BTP Subaccount and IAS tenant
+With this step you will set up trust configuration between BTP Subaccount and IAS tenant via exchanging SAML Metadata files between your BTP Subaccount and IAS tenant and vice versa

 ### Step 1: Create a new app in IAS